Outdoor Learning Facilities

 Curriculum in Plant Sciences focuses around providing students hands on experience in living laboratories.
 As part of this experience the campus boasts a 10 acre arboretum, plant production nursery, cut flower garden, orchard, vineyard, annual and perennial garden, golf greens, hops yard and more.
 Click on the sections below to find out more information on each of the outdoor learning facilities at SUNY Cobleskill.

 Annual and Perennial Gardens

-Indoor and outdoor display gardens are features of the Animal and Plant Science Department.
+Outdoor display gardens are key features of the Plant Science Program.
 The annual and perennial gardens are approximately 12,650 square feet and are laid out in a formal design, serving as a living laboratory for many Plant Science classes.
 The area has over 400 species, varieties, and cultivars of plants.
 Students use this area to identify herbaceous plant materials and to practice hands on the activities associated with flower displays.

 The gardens are open to the public and are at their best in the summer and fall growing seasons.
-You can visit the gardens on Schoharie Parkway North on the SUNY Cobleskill campus behind the greenhouses and adjacent to Curtis Mott Hall (Agricultural Engineering).
+You can visit the gardens on Schoharie Parkway North on the SUNY Cobleskill campus adjacent to Curtis Mott Hall (Agricultural Engineering).